zarr-conventions/zarr-conventions-spec/README.md

 #### Convention Identity

-Conventions are uniquely identified by their identifier URL, which is either the `schema_url` (if present) or the `spec_url`.
-If both are present, the `schema_url` takes precedence as the primary identifier.
+Conventions are uniquely identified by one of the following, in order of precedence:
+1. `uuid` (if present) - provides a permanent, immutable identifier independent of URL changes
+2. `schema_url` (if present and no `uuid`) - enables validation and serves as identifier
+3. `spec_url` (if no `uuid` or `schema_url`) - provides human-readable documentation and serves as identifier

+The `uuid` provides the most stable identification since it remains constant even if the convention's hosting location or URLs change.
+When using a `uuid`, it is RECOMMENDED to also provide `schema_url` and/or `spec_url` for validation and documentation.

 #### Versioning